 Eighty-six percent of Americans drive to work.
 A driver's license is also necessary to take children to school, buy groceries, go to doctor's appointments, and meet many other basic needs.
 But courts often suspend driver's licenses for failure to pay fines and fees, or for failure to appear at hearings connected with fines and fees payments, forcing people either to lose their jobs and face other hardships, or drive with a suspended license risking further penalties and punishments.
 For that reason, there is growing momentum to end the suspension of driver's licenses.
 Now, three in five states bar the suspension of driver's licenses for failure to pay fines and fees.
-North Carolina received partial credit because it authorizes the suspension of driver's licenses for failure to pay and failure to appear at hearings for nonpayment, but only in cases connected to some driving-related charges.
-Xiv
+In 2020, Oregon ended the practice of suspending driver's licenses for failure to pay fines and fees.
+It received only partial credit, however, because it still authorizes the suspension of driver's licenses for failure to appear in some cases related to fines and fees. xiv

-Recommendation: North Carolina should eliminate the practice of suspending driver's licenses for failure to pay or failure to appear, including in driving-related cases.
+Recommendation: Oregon should build on the progress it has made and eliminate the practice of suspending driver's licenses for failure to appear.